The Best Pegboard Systems To Organize Your Garage

 Pegboards come in various sizes, ranging from small 8 x 20-inch boards to massive 48 x 96-inch boards.

-Most pegboard walls are made up of several small pieces stacked next to each other.
-I have four Wall Control pegboards on my wall to create one long section of pegboard.
+Most pegboard walls comprise several small pieces stacked next to each other.
+I have four

-• Large-hole pegboards are more versatile and better suited for hanging heavier tools or shelves.
+- Large-hole size pegboards are more versatile and better suited for hanging heavier tools or shelves.
 The holes are 1/4 inch in diameter and can accommodate both the 1/8 inch and 1/4 inch hooks.
 The boards themselves are a quarter of an inch thick.

 How to Hang Pegboard